We all judge. At times, it seems we cannot help ourselves. On social media, it’s an international sport.

 The man in front of us lowered his head and covered his eyes with his hand.
 It was clear, he was weeping.

-• Was weeping at the sounds of America the Beautiful
+That unwelcoming, angry man was weeping at the sounds of America the Beautiful.

-Just think what the world would be if we tried not to judge too quickly.
+Imagine what the world would be like if we all tried not to judge too quickly.
 If we opened our hearts and our minds to the frailty inside us all.

 Cathy- great post and observations.